The Catcher's Sign System - Designing Unbreakable Codes

 How Basic Signs Work

 Catchers deliver signs for approximately 130-150 pitches per game.
 The basic system uses finger count to designate pitch type - one finger for fastball, two for curveball.
-However, modern NPB pitchers carry 5-7 pitch types, exceeding simple finger-count capacity.
+However, NPB pitchers in the 2020s carry 5-7 pitch types, exceeding simple finger-count capacity.
 Combination signs using multiple sign exchanges have become standard - for example, only the second of three exchanges being valid.
 When runners reach second base, sign-stealing risk increases, triggering more complex sign systems.
 Since around 2018, electronic sign transmission devices have been discussed, and MLB adopted PitchCom across all teams in 2024.
 NPB continues debating similar technology adoption as the traditional sign system faces modernization pressure.

 The History of Sign Stealing and Countermeasures